WhitelistVideo

 Can You Disable Incognito Mode?

-For Chrome — Yes, But Requires Enterprise Policies
+For Chrome — Yes, But It's Technical

 For Safari (iOS/Mac) — Possible via Screen Time